 A simple idea, a single action has the power to bring monumental change.
 Our founder, Edna Ruth Byler, began with that sentiment more than 75 years ago.

 On a trip with her husband to Puerto Rico, Byler bought hand-embroidered textiles from the women of La Plata Valley who didn’t have access to a market in which to sell them.
 She paid a fair price for them, took them home, and sold them to friends and neighbors on their behalf.

-artisans who made them, grew into lasting partnerships and ignited the global selling textiles from the trunk of her car and telling the stories of the movement.
+What started as one woman selling textiles from the trunk of her car and telling the stories of the artisans who made them, grew into lasting partnerships and ignited the global fair trade movement.
 75 years later, Ten Thousand Villages has grown into a national network of passionate retail staff, volunteers, and advocates who bring the handcrafted work and stories of our artisan partners to the homes and hearts of conscious shoppers.
-Every sale and every donation correct economic injustice and empower entrepreneurs.
+Every sale and every donation helps correct economic injustice and empower entrepreneurs.

 As founding members of the World Fair Trade Organization (WFTO) and the Fair Trade Federation (FTF), a commitment to safe and ethical practices are at the forefront of who we are as a verified fair trade nonprofit retailer.

 When establishing partnerships, we verify that physical workspace conditions and production practices are safe for artisans; free of exploitation and child labor, so you can be certain your purchases and donations do not further systems of harm.

 Many of our partner organizations are themselves WFTO members, formally committed to safe and ethical practices for people and planet, with their own social and community betterment programs.
 Your support of Ten Thousand Villages funds jobs and provides opportunities for communities around the world.

 We pride ourselves in maintaining long-term, sustainable partnerships.

 Working together since 1994

 INDIA – Noah’s Ark